 I’ll wish you hadn’t known about FPIES because it’s something that I wouldn’t wish on my enemies, even though, in a weird way, it’s made my family stronger (I think I can say that after almost 5 years of battling this rare disorder).
+There is a light at the end of the tunnel, even when it all seems like it could never get better, you learn to manage!

 AND you’re here to talk about Disney World!
 So let’s dive in- I think you’ll like what you find.